 How to Plant a Tree

-- Click on the link for planting instructions: How to Plant
+- Click on this link for planting instructions: How to Plant

 As our communities grow, development means more streets, roof tops, parking lots, etc. All these hard, paved surfaces cause “the heat island effect” warming our cities by as much as 10 degrees.
 Trees are a great natural tool to help mitigate the heat island effect, and keep our cities clean, beautiful and healthy!